Recrea-t/campinglamola/src/pages/index.en.md

 ---
 templateKey: index-page
-summary: >-
-  In the unbeatable natural environment of the Aigüestortes and lake Sant Maurici National Park, in the north of Pallars Sobirà, Camping la Mola, a small family campsite, offers spacious green and shady pitches, spacious and comfortable bungalow, and cozy gaials (small family accommodation), a perfect place to enjoy your vacations in the Lleida Pyrenees.
+summary: Located in the heart of the stunning Aigüestortes and Lake Sant Maurici National Park, in northern Pallars Sobirà, Camping La Mola is the ideal choice for **camping in Espot.** Our family-run campsite offers spacious, shaded pitches, comfortable bungalows, and cozy gaials—perfect for a relaxing getaway in the breathtaking Lleida Pyrenees.
+Whether you’re a nature lover, adventure sports enthusiast, or simply seeking tranquility, Camping La Mola is your perfect destination.
+We are committed to continuous improvement, and our guests often return and recommend us.
+Come and enjoy an unforgettable experience surrounded by nature!

-  Recommended to anyone who loves nature, sports and tranquility.

-  Always working to improve.
-Our customers repeat and recommend us.
 servicesSummary: Always working to improve.
 Our customers repeat and recommend us
 environmentSummary: Recommended to anyone who loves nature, sport and silence
 title: Campsite Campground in Espot Aiguestortes charme camping Leridan Pyrenees